TheCrocodileNest/factor/README.md

 ## Data

-We used a mockup of the Vtex's api to have more flexibility with the data, and to avoid atrict due to shop account creation an setup.
+We used a mockup of the VTEX's api to have more flexibility with the data, and to avoid atrict due to shop account creation an setup.
 Inside `data` there are jsons for each object used and a script `createData.js` that generates orders.

 ```sh
 # example command to generate orders data